About

 Avak Kahvejian, Ph.D.

-Prior to Flagship, Avak was Vice President of Business Development at Helicos BioSciences.
-In this role, he developed and commercialized the world’s first single molecule DNA sequencer.
+Prior to joining Flagship, Avak was Vice President of Business Development at Helicos BioSciences, where he helped develop and commercialize the world’s first single-molecule DNA sequencing technology.

 Torben Straight Nissen, Ph.D.